muhdee/retina_scraper/README.md

-it's nothing but a code. run it. takes time, but i couldn't come up with a better way to do it as i am very busy right now. if match is found, both name and roll will be saved to mfile.txt. have fun, it works :)
+it's nothing but a code. run it. takes time, but i couldn't come up with a better solution as i am very busy with my studies. if match is found, both name and roll will be saved to mfile.txt file. have fun, it works :)